-For the 1999/00 DBF contest, teams will alternate between two different sorties (flights) - a shortfield cargo sortie and a cruise/ferry sortie.
-Teams may fly as many sorties as desired within the flight period, but must alternate between the sorties.
-Either sortie may be flown first.
-Each sortie will be assigned a score based on the table below.
-Note that only the short-field cargo sortie yields scoring points.
+For the 2000/01 DBF contest, teams will fly a mix of two different mission tasks.
+Teams may fly as many sorties as desired within the flight period, but must switch to the other mission task with each new sortie.
+Either mission task may be selected for the first sortie.
+Each sortie will be assigned a score based on the matrix, below.
 The Single Flight Score is the sum of the score(s) for the individual sorties flown during a single flight period.
-The best three Single Flight Scores (may be reduced to two if restricted by weather) for each team will be summed for the team's Total Flight Score.
+The best three (3) Single Flight Score for each team obtained during the weekends flying will be summed for the team's Total Flight Score.